ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 All requests and responses MUST contain the VER tag.
 It contains a list of one or more uint32 version numbers.
-The version of Roughtime specified by this  has version number 1.
+The version of Roughtime specified by this document has version number 1.

 NOTE TO RFC EDITOR: remove this paragraph before publication.
 For testing this draft of the document, a version number of 0x8000000c is